 • Be dealt with by the chair of trustees, with a panel hearing where applicable.

 Complaints against the trust will:

-- Be dealt with by the CEO following the MAT Complaints procedures policy. - Begin with stage two of the 'Complaints procedure' outlined in this policy, i.e. via a formal, written complaint.
+- Be dealt with by the CEO - Begin with stage two of the 'Complaints procedure' outlined in this policy, i.e. via a formal, written complaint.

 Complaints escalated to the trust